Music Tuition & Ensembles

 African Drumming takes place on Monday lunchtimes.
 We have a large collection of beautiful authentic Djembes (North and West African drums) as well as Ngomas (from East Africa).
 This is open to anyone who wants to work in a team to develop concentration and focus, whilst also having fun hitting things!
 It provides an opportunity for drummers to play together, as there is only ever one drummer in the College Orchestra.
 The music is generated by the group and performed at College concerts and occasionally at other events.

-The 'Jammin' group gathers on Thursday lunchtimes.
-It is an improvisation group for guitarists, keyboard players and other any instrumentalist.
-The music is created by the players themselves, with decisions over keys, chords and structure taken by the group.
-Jammers also take part in College concerts.
+The Jazz Club gathers on Thursday lunchtimes.
+It is for vocalists, guitarists, keyboard players and any other instrumentalists.
+The music focusses on Jazz Standards or is created by the players themselves, with decisions over keys, chords and structure taken by the group.
+Jazz Club also takes part in College concerts.

 CMAc - Chulmleigh Music Academy

 At CMAc we have the time for more intensive and focussed specific ensembles to complement the Orchestra and Singers.
 CMAc takes place at the College on Wednesdays, from immediately after school to 5pm.
-In the past few years, we have been very fortunate to secure external funding through the Devon Music Education Hub (DMEH), to support instrumental and vocal ensembles for pupils in Key Stages 2 to 4, so the termly subscription is only £10 per musician.
+In the past few years, we have been very fortunate to secure external funding through the Devon Music Education Hub (DMEH), to support instrumental and vocal ensembles for pupils in Key Stages 2 to 4, so the termly subscription is only £15 per musician.
+To register for CMAc, please download and complete the form below and either print and return or email to email@example.com.

-CMAc is proving popular with our young musicians but also further afield.
-Earlier in the year the director of the DMEH visited and brought the heads of music services from Cornwall, Somerset and Gloucester to have a look at what we do, and feedback included, “The way things are being done at Chulmleigh is the right way.
+CMAc is proving popular with our young musicians, but is also developing a good reputation further afield.
+In a recent visit, the Director of the DMEH brought the heads of music services from Cornwall, Somerset and Gloucester to have a look at what we do, and feedback included, “The way things are being done at Chulmleigh is the right way.
 I would like to see the same in Gloucester”.

 CMAc Brass, CMAc Woodwind and CMAc String ensembles are led by our visiting instrumental staff of Mr Loysen, Mr Smith and Mrs Craddock.
 All of these have extensive experience and are overseen by Mr Cookson, College Director of Music.
 The standard of music making is definitely on the rise at Chulmleigh, in no small part owing to the positive influence of CMAc.
 If you are interested in becoming part of CMAc, please speak with Mr Cookson.
 No experience is needed for CMAc Choir but some basic instrumental skill is needed for the other groups.